akashgupta03/flipkartWebAutomation/ReadMe.md

 This repo contains tests for flipkart web application

+-This repository contains a hybrid framework designed for the testing of web applications.

+-This framework makes use of Selenium webdriver and is programmed in Java.

 #
 Machine Set up details to execute tests on your local machine: